sathish96521/Education-management-system/README.md

 - **Feature-based folder structure**: each module is self-contained under `src/features/`.
 - **Centralized navigation**: `src/constants/navigation.ts` declares which roles see which nav items — the sidebar filters automatically.
 - **Role-guarded routes**: `ProtectedRoute` handles both authentication and role-based authorization, redirecting unauthorized users to `/403`.
+All routes are now guarded.
+- **Lazy-loaded code splitting**: every route uses `React.lazy()` — the production build generates individual chunks per page.
 - **Typed Redux**: `useAppSelector` is a `TypedUseSelectorHook` for full type safety.
+All CRUD operations use `createAsyncThunk`.
+- **API service layer**: `src/services/` abstracts data access behind async functions — swap mock implementations with real API calls.
-- **Reusable DataTable**: a dependency-free table with built-in search, sort, and pagination — no external data-grid dependency.
+- **Generic DataTable**: a dependency-free table with typed column definitions, built-in search, sort, pagination, and row actions.
+- **Session management**: 30-minute session timeout with auto-refresh on user activity and auto-logout on expiry.
 - **Theme persistence**: light/dark preference is stored in `localStorage` and restored on load.
+Charts adapt colors to the active theme.
+- **Error boundaries**: wrap the dashboard layout and app-level Suspense to catch rendering errors gracefully.
 - **Mock data only**: all data lives in `src/data/mockData.ts`.
-No backend calls are made.
+Dashboard and Reports stats are computed from the actual mock arrays.

 ## Getting Started